Cascade Head: Experimental Forest

 The 11890 acre Cascade Head Experimental Forest was established in 1934 for scientific study of typical coastal Sitka spruce-western hemlock forests found along the Oregon Coast.
 The forest stands at Cascade Head have been used for long-term studies, experimentation, and ecosystem research since then.
 In 1974 an act of Congress established the 9670 acre Cascade Head Scenic Research Area that includes the western half of the experimental forest, several prairie headlands, the Salmon River estuary to the south, and contiguous private lands.

 Before the establishment of the experimental forest in 1934 and for sometime after, an intense forest inventory was done to determine distribution, age classes, and volumes of major tree species.
 Early research at Cascade Head includes studies that determined life history and characteristics of native tree species; growth and yield of Sitka spruce-western hemlock, Douglas-fir, and red alder stands; and basic relations between vegetation and climate.
 A climate station established in 1936 is still operating and is an official United States Weather Bureau site.
 Between the 1940s and the 1960s, experimental, commercial sized harvests were done to evaluate the silvicultural and economic results of various tree-cutting methods.
 Current research is being done on forest ecosystem productivity, wind disturbance, nutrient cycling, and global carbon cycling.

 Research on the Salmon River estuary has been ongoing since the first dike breaching in 1979.
 Reestablishment of the salt marsh ecosystems continues to be studied and more recently use of these restored ecosystems by anadromous fish is being studied.

 Flora and fauna

 Cascade Head is home to many native plant species, including red fescue, wild rye, Pacific reedgrass, coastal paintbrush, goldenrod, blue violet and streambank lupine.
 The hairy checkermallow (Sidalcea hirtipes) is a rare flower found here.

 Ninety-nine percent of the world's population of the Cascade Head catchfly is found here.
 The Oregon silverspot butterfly, federally listed as a threatened species, is known from only five other locations in the world.
 The butterfly depends on a single plant species, the early blue violet (or hookedspur violet, Viola adunca, which grows coastal grassland openings), to serve as food for its larvae.
 Elk, deer, coyote, cougar, black bear, snowshoe hare and the Pacific giant salamander are also found in the preserve, as well as osprey, bald eagle, great horned owl, northern harrier, red-tail hawk and the occasional peregrine falcon.

+Geology

+Cascade Head is an extinct, uplifted volcano that was once under the Pacific Ocean.